munificent/craftinginterpreters/book/local-variables.md

 of data that we need to remember while computing an expression.
 As long as we don't get in the way of those, we can stuff our local variables onto the stack too.
 This is great for performance.
-Allocating space for a new local requires only incrementing the `stackTop` pointer and freeing is likewise a decrement.
+Allocating space for a new local requires only incrementing the `stackTop` pointer, and freeing is likewise a decrement.
 Accessing a variable from a known stack slot is an indexed array lookup.

 We do need to be careful, though.
 The VM expects the stack to behave like, well, a stack.
-We have to be OK with only allocating new locals on the top of the stack, and we have to accept that we can only discard a local when nothing is above it on the stack.
+We have to be OK with allocating new locals only on the top of the stack, and we have to accept that we can discard a local only when nothing is above it on the stack.
 Also, we need to make sure temporaries don't interfere.

 Conveniently, the design of Lox is in <span name="harmony">harmony</span> with